LeaseCloud/API-Documentation/source/index.html.md

 All amounts will be in the smallest currency amount.
 E.g. 1 SEK = 100 ören, 1 USD = 100 cent

 ### Strings
-The maximum length of a string may be 255 characters.
+The maximum length a string may be is 255 characters.

 ### Currency
-All currencies is in ISO 4217 standard.
+All currencies are in ISO 4217 standard.
 E.g. SEK, EUR

 ### Country
-All Countries are is in ISO 3166 alpha-2.
+All Countries are in ISO 3166 alpha-2.
 E.g. se = Sweden, no = Norway.